- Docs

 If you want to serve Publicly Hosted Folders from your own domain, there's a simple and effective solution.
 You can use an edge platform, such as Cloudflare workers, Netlify edge functions, Akamai EdgeWorkers, Vercel, Fastly Compute@Edge, or AWS Lambda@Edge, in front of your Files.com public links to seamlessly rewrite requests and responses.

 By using one of these modern hosting platforms in conjunction with your Publicly Hosted Folders, you gain full control over the domain, branding, and delivery experience without requiring deep integration into the Files.com platform.
+This method is fast to implement, low maintenance, and is useful in many different situations.

 Example Use Case: Re-Using a Portal With Multiple Brands